 BC Coach Developers available as mentors

 Coach Developers are the facilitators and evaluators for the RCA Learn to Row Coach Workshop and RCA Coach Workshops.
 Coach Developers offer a valuable mentorship connection during and after the workshop and evaluation.
-Coaches interested in a mentorship opportunity must first contact the Rowing BC Coaching Coordinator, Martin George, who will connect you with a mentor coach.
+Coaches interested in a mentorship opportunity must first contact the Manager of Education, Innovation, and Inclusion, Lisa Tschannen, who will connect you with a mentor coach.

-- David Calder (Rowing BC, RCA Learn to Row Coach Facilitator and Evaluator)
+- Martin George (Rowing BC, Master Coach Developer, RCA LTR Coach Facilitator and Evaluator, RCA Coach Facilitator and Evaluator)

 - Drew Harrison (Victoria City Rowing Club Coach, RCA Learn to Row Coach Evaluator)